WICG/keyboard-lock/explainer2.md

 * Level 1 support : browser keys only
 * Level 2 support : browser keys + system keys

 While no other browser has expressed interest in supporting this API, simplifying the implementation requirements makes it more likely to be considered.
 We are actively seeking feedback from other browser vendors on this matter.

 ## Impact and backward compatibility

 There are only a few users of the API currently, so making this change shouldn't be a large burden.

-The common use case is for applicaitons that only want to capture browser keys.
+The common use case is for applicaitons that only want to capture Browser Keys.
 This change makes it easier for this use case, but current users will want to update their calls to remove the argument to `lock()`.
 Failure to do so will simply mean that they are capturing more keys than they require.

-The only current users who will be "broken" by this change are those that need both browser and system keys.
-This is the more rare use case (typically for remote access or remote shell application) and transitioning these applications.
-These apps will need to specify a list of the keys that they wish to capture.
+The only current users who will be "broken" by this change are those that need both Browser and System Keys.
+This is the more rare use case (typically for remote access or remote shell application) so there are few application that need to be transitioned.
+These apps will need to be updated to specify a list of the System Keys that they wish to capture.
 However, these used can update their calls now (with the current API) so that they are not impacted when the updated version rolls out.

 ## Alternatives considered

 Instead of changing the behavior of the existing API, we also considered:

-### Adding new methods to the API
+#### Adding new methods to the API

-We could add new method(s) (like `lockBrowserKeys()` and `lockAllKeys()`) instead of changing the implementation of the `lock()` method.
+We could add new methods to the API (like `lockBrowserKeys()` and `lockAllKeys()`) instead of changing the implementation of the `lock()` method.

 This would make feature detection (to detect old vs. new version) easier, but it makes it less clear what should happen when the old and new APIs are used at the same time.

-### Adding version info
+#### Adding version info

 Alternately we could add a version number somewhere (e.g., on `navigator.keyboard`) that could be queried to determine if `lock()` was the old or new version.
 This would make it easy to distinguish the old vs new